dotnet/docs-aspire/docs/database/sql-server-component-deployment.md

 ## Deploy the app

-Tools such as the Azure Developer CLI (`azd`) support .NET Aspire SQL Server component configurations to streamline deployments. `azd` consumes these settings and provisions properly configured resources for you.
-The deploy steps below assume the use of `azd`.
+Tools such as the [Azure Developer CLI](/azure/developer/azure-developer-cli/overview) (`azd`) support .NET Aspire SQL Server component configurations to streamline deployments. `azd` consumes these settings and provisions properly configured resources for you.

 > [!NOTE]
 > You can also use the [Azure CLI](/dotnet/aspire/deployment/azure/aca-deployment?branch=pr-en-us-532&tabs=visual-studio%2Clinux%2Cpowershell&pivots=azure-cli) or [Bicep](/dotnet/aspire/deployment/azure/aca-deployment?branch=pr-en-us-532&tabs=visual-studio%2Clinux%2Cpowershell&pivots=azure-bicep) to provision and deploy .NET Aspire app resources.
 These options require more manual steps, but provide more granular control over your deployments. .NET Aspire apps can also connect to databases hosted on other services through manual configurations.